 Most Popular Travel Boosters

-The best new travel booster product I have seen come on the market is the mifold Grab & Go Booster Seat – reviewed in detail here by Mum on the Move.
+The best new travel booster product I have seen come on the market is the mifold Grab & Go Booster Seat (Grab a 10% discount if you buy direct here using the code GLOBETROTTERS).

 They are the absolute slimmest and most compact travel product I have seen and will genuinely fit in your bag.
 You can use the belt guide to adjust for different sized children – suitable from 100-145cm.

-And our final contender, although not that new on the market, is the reliable Bubble Bum.
+And our next contender, although not that new on the market, is the reliable Bubble Bum.

 Protect your car seats